Cosmetology Tool Sanitation

-Go for Gloves
+Go for Gloves and PPE

 This is not required by law (in most states, but it does vary), but it can be a helpful way to show your clients you care about sanitation.
 Check to see if your client has any latex allergies before use, but if you feel so inclined, use gloves while you work on your clients.

 Try to Use Single-Use Items Where You Can